HDTian/RFQT/README.md

 If one wish to left a testing sub-set for validation and seperate analysis, simply split `Dat` as the training set `odat` and the testing set `vdat`.

 ### 2. Define any hyperparameters
-Assign the hyperparameter values, for example
+Assign the hyperparameter values in the global environment, for example

        S<-5
        endsize<-5000
-       rate<-round(JJ*2/5  )/JJ #JJ is the number of covariates
+       rate<-0.4
        Qthreshold<-3.0
        Nb<-200
 The hyperparameters `S` `endsize` `rate` `Qthreshold` `Nb` refer to the maximun depth of Q-tree, the minimal size of end node, the proportion of covariates considered in each split, the threshold value for Q statistic and the number of bootstraping/Q-trees in RFQT, respectively.